 The Investor Rights Agreement provides that for so long as AMG holds 10% of the Shares on a non-diluted basis, AMG will have the right (the "Demand Registration Right"), among others, to require the Company to use reasonable commercial efforts to file on one or more prospectuses with applicable Canadian securities regulatory authorities, all or a portion of the Subordinate Voting Shares held by AMG, including those issuable upon the conversion in accordance with the Articles of any Multiple Voting Shares beneficially owned by AMG (together, the "Registrable Securities") for distribution to the public (a "Demand Distribution"), provided that the Company will not be obliged to effect (i) more than two Demand Distributions in any calendar year or (ii) any Demand Distribution where the value of the Registrable Securities offered under such demand registration is less than \$20 million.
-The Company may also distribute Registrable Securities in connection with a Demand Distribution provided that if the Demand Distribution involves an underwriting and the lead underwriter determines that the total number of Registrable Securities to be included in such Demand Distribution should be limited for certain prescribed reasons, the Registrable Securities to be included in the Demand Distribution will first be allocated to AMG.
+The Company may also distribute Registrable Securities in connection with a Demand Distribution provided that if the Demand Distribution involves an underwriting and the lead underwriter determines that the total number of Registrable Securities to be included in such Demand Distribution will first be allocated to AMG.